Updated: Sep 1, 2022

 Keep a food diary.

-Keeping a food journal helps a lot in maintaining a healthy body weight.
+Keeping a food journal helps a lot in maintaining healthy body weight.
 What better way is there to keep track of what you eat and drink daily?
 A food journal, just like your personal diary, helps to keep track of your daily meals.

 Knowing your diet routine helps you decide whether to reduce sugar intake, or eat more fruits, or include more proteins in your diet for effective results.
 This helps correct any unhealthy eating that causes weight gain.
 When done well, this is effective in maintaining your desired weight and is a better option if you want to go on strict dieting.